jss367/jss367.github.io/_posts/2020-07-25-Spoofing-Argparse.md

 OK, so like other detectron2 modules, what we need to do is call `launch`.
 But we need to do it with an `args.num_gpus`, `args.num_machines`, `args.machine_rank`, `args.dist_url`, and whatever else is hidden inside `args`.
 How do we do this?

- Fortunately, the solution is quite simple. **All you need to do is pass your arguments in a list to `sys.argv` like so:**
+ Fortunately, the solution is quite simple. **All you need to do is pass your arguments in a list to `sys.argv` and then pass that as an argument to parser.parse_args(sys.argv).** Here's an example:

 ```python